EnzoBarbon/ai-agent-hackaton/ioc-extraction-agent.md

 import { Agent } from "@mastra/core/agent";
 import { Memory } from "@mastra/memory";
 import { LibSQLStore } from "@mastra/libsql";
-import { iocExtractionTool } from "../tools/ioc-extraction-tool";
+import { z } from "zod";

+// Define the structured output schema export const iocOutputSchema = z.object({
+  ips: z
+    .array(z.string())
+    .describe("IPv4 addresses found in the threat intelligence report"),
+  domains: z
+    .array(z.string())
+    .describe("Domain names found in the threat intelligence report"),
+  hashes: z
+    .array(z.string())
+    .describe(
+      "File hashes (MD5, SHA-1, SHA-256) found in the threat intelligence report" ),
+  cves: z
+    .array(z.string())
+    .describe("CVE identifiers found in the threat intelligence report"), });

 export const iocExtractionAgent = new Agent({
   name: "IOC Extraction Agent",
   instructions: `
     You are a specialized cybersecurity analyst focused on extracting Indicators of Compromise (IOCs) from threat intelligence reports.

-    Your primary function is to:
+    Your role is to:
     1. Analyze cybersecurity reports and threat intelligence documents
+    2. Use your understanding of cybersecurity contexts to identify IOCs
-    2. Extract and categorize IOCs into four specific types:
+    3. Extract and categorize IOCs into these four specific types:
-       - IPv4 addresses (e.g., 192.168.1.1)
+       - IPv4 addresses (e.g., 192.168.1.1, 10.0.0.1)
-       - Domain names (e.g., example.com, subdomain.example.org)
+       - Domain names (e.g., example.com, subdomain.example.org, malicious-site.net)
-       - File hashes (MD5, SHA-1, SHA-256)
+       - File hashes (MD5, SHA-1, SHA-256 - any cryptographic hash of files)
-       - CVE identifiers (e.g., CVE-2023-12345)
+       - CVE identifiers (e.g., CVE-2023-12345, CVE-2024-30103)

-    Guidelines:
-    - Be thorough and precise in your extraction
-    - Only extract legitimate IOCs, avoid false positives
-    - Ensure all extracted items match the expected formats
+    IMPORTANT GUIDELINES:
+    - Use your AI understanding to identify IOCs in context, not just pattern matching
+    - Understand that IPs mentioned as "servers", "C2", "command and control", or "malicious" are likely IOCs
+    - Recognize that domains described as "malicious", "phishing", "C2", or "compromised" are IOCs
-    - Return results in the specified JSON structure
+    - Identify hashes mentioned in the context of malware, files, or samples
-    - If unsure about a potential IOC, err on the side of caution

-    Use the iocExtractionTool to process threat intelligence reports.
+    - Look for CVE identifiers that represent vulnerabilities being exploited
+    - Avoid extracting legitimate/benign infrastructure (like DNS servers 8.8.8.8 unless clearly malicious)
+    - Consider the context - a hash mentioned as "malware hash" is an IOC, but a hash used for verification might not be

+    You will always return a structured response with the exact format:
+    {
+      "ips": ["ip1", "ip2"],
+      "domains": ["domain1", "domain2"],
+      "hashes": ["hash1", "hash2"],
+      "cves": ["CVE-2023-1234", "CVE-2024-5678"]
+    }

+    Be thorough but precise.
+Only extract items that are clearly IOCs based on their context in the threat intelligence report.
   `,
   model: openai("gpt-4o-mini"),
-  tools: { iocExtractionTool },
   memory: new Memory({
     storage: new LibSQLStore({
       url: "file:../mastra.db",